singhnikhiljsr/Book-Exchange-For-Freshers/README.md

 # Book-Exchange-For-Freshers
-Allows Freshers to buy book from Seniors on this platform
+Gives a platform to Freshers to buy books from Seniors